expo/expo/guides/Developing the Client.md

 ## Introduction

-This is the source code for the Expo client app used to view experiences published to the Expo service.
+This is the source code for the Expo client app used to view projects published to the Expo service.
 If you want to build and install the Expo client directly onto a device, you're in the right place.
 Note that if you just want to install the Expo client app on a simulator, you do not need to build it from source.
 Instead, you should [follow the instructions here](https://docs.expo.io/versions/latest/introduction/installation.html).

-To build the Expo client app, follow the instructions in the [Set Up](#set-up) section below.
-Use the [expo-cli](https://docs.expo.io/versions/latest/workflow/expo-cli) command line to use Expo's infrastructure to build your app.
+To build the Expo client app, follow the instructions in the [Setup](#setup) section below.
+Use the [Expo CLI](https://docs.expo.io/versions/latest/workflow/expo-cli) to use Expo's infrastructure to build your app.

 Please ask us on the [forums](https://forums.expo.io/) if you get stuck.

 **Disclaimers:**

 If you want to build a standalone app that has a custom icon and name, see [our documentation here](https://docs.expo.io/versions/latest/distribution/building-standalone-apps/).
-You're in the wrong place, you shouldn't need to build the Expo clients from source.
+You're in the wrong place and you shouldn't need to build the Expo clients from source.

 If you need to make native code changes to your Expo project, such as adding custom native modules, we can [generate a native project for you](https://docs.expo.io/versions/latest/expokit/eject).
-You're in the wrong place, you shouldn't need to build the Expo clients from source.
+You're in the wrong place and you shouldn't need to build the Expo clients from source.

-## Set Up
+## Configuring your environment

 Note: We support building the clients only on macOS.